Harlock: Space Pirate: Production

-In 2010, Toei Animation announced that it had developed a pilot for a computer-graphics remake of the earlier manga-inspired TV series, and presented it at Tokyo International Anime Fair that year.
+In 2010, Toei Animation developed a pilot for a computer-graphics remake of the earlier manga-inspired TV series, and presented it at Tokyo International Anime Fair that year.
 In the next year they presented a preview of Space Pirate Captain Harlock at Annecy International Animated Film Festival.
 This is Toei's highest production budget ever at the equivalent of over US$30 million.
 The story was reconstructed by the writer Harutoshi Fukui to reflect the themes of modern society and Toei provided the latest filmmaking technology for the film.
 With a production budget of ¥3 billion ($30 million), it surpassed Katsuhiro Otomo's Steamboy (2004) to become the most expensive Japanese anime film of all time.

-An English-narrated international teaser trailer was released for promotion.
+International sales for the film were handled by GFM Films.
+The company produced an English-narrated international teaser trailer for promotion.
 It was shown in the competition of the 70th Venice International Film Festival and was screened at the 33rd Hawaii International Film Festival.